Paying cricketers has to be the single most contentious issue in club cricket and is discussed here on Cricket Yorkshire.

 Once upon a time, it annoyed me more than it does now.
 It’s more about whether a cricket club has invested fully in its facilities and coaching first.
 Some do, others don’t.

-Right…over to you…what do you think?
+What do you think?
 What does your league do?
 Are you paid to play?
+Comment below – or add your thoughts on our Cricket Yorkshire Facebook page.

 If you were in charge, what changes would you make to club cricket to address this?
 Does it even need addressing?